venkys-io/Code-Blogs/Arrays/Easy/Searching a Sorted Matrix/README.md

 Algorithm

-a.
-Perform a binary search within the row.
+1. Perform a binary search within the row.

-b.
-Compare the middle element with the target.
+2. Compare the middle element with the target.

-c.
-If the middle element is equal to the target, return True.
+3. If the middle element is equal to the target, return True.

-d.
-If the middle element is less than the target, adjust the search space to the right or Update the 'low' index accordingly to 'mid + 1'.
+4. If the middle element is less than the target, adjust the search space to the right or Update the 'low' index accordingly to 'mid + 1'.

-e.
-If the middle element is greater than the target, adjust the search space to the left or Update the 'high' index accordingly to 'mid - 1'.
+5. If the middle element is greater than the target, adjust the search space to the left or Update the 'high' index accordingly to 'mid - 1'.

 This approach optimally utilizes the sorted nature of each row